Cluster Counting Algorithm for the CEPC Drift Chamber using LSTM and DGCNN

 \subsection{The CEPC Drift Chamber}

-In the design of the CEPC $4^{\rm th}$ conceptual detector, it is proposed to insert a drift chamber into the silicon inner tracker (SIT) and silicon external tracker (SET).
-This chamber primarily provides PID capability and can also enhance tracking and momentum measurement.
+In the design of the CEPC $4^{\rm th}$ conceptual detector, a drift chamber is proposed to be inserted between the silicon inner tracker (SIT) and the silicon external tracker (SET).
+This chamber primarily provides PID capability and enhances tracking and momentum measurements.

-Based on the preliminary design, the length of the chamber is approximately 5800 mm, with a radial extent ranging from 600 mm to 1800 mm.
-The inner wall consists of a carbon fiber cylinder, while the outer support features a carbon fiber frame structure comprised of eight longitudinal hollow beams and eight rings.
-These components are covered with a gas envelope for sealing.
-The aluminum end plates are designed with a multi-stepped and tilted shape to minimize the deformation caused by wire tension.
-The schematic diagram of the drift chamber is shown in Fig. \ref{fig:dc}.
+Based on the preliminary design, the chamber length was approximately 5800 mm, with a radial extent ranging from 600 to 1800 mm.
+The inner wall consisted of a carbon fiber cylinder, while the outer support featured a carbon fiber frame structure comprising eight longitudinal hollow beams and eight rings.
+These components were sealed with a gas envelope.
+The aluminum endplates were designed with a multistepped and tilted shape to minimize deformation caused by wire tension.
+A schematic of the drift chamber is shown in Fig. \ref{fig:dc}.

 The entire chamber comprises approximately 67 layers.
-To meet the requirements for PID capability and momentum measurement, the cell size of 18 mm $\times$ 18 mm is adopted.
+To meet the requirements for PID capability and momentum measurements, a cell size of 18 mm $\times$ 18 mm was adopted.
 Each cell consists of a sense wire surrounded by eight field wires, forming a square configuration.
-The sense wires are 20 $\mu$m gold-plated tungsten wires, while the field wires are 80 $\mu$m gold-plated aluminum wires.
-For achieving a suitable primary ionization density, a gas mixture of 90$\%$ He and 10$\%$ iC$_{4}$H$_{10}$ is proposed.
+The sense wires were 20 $\mu$m gold-plated tungsten wires, while the field wires were 80 $\mu$m gold-plated aluminum wires.
+To achieve a suitable primary ionization density, a gas mixture of 90$\%$ He and 10$\%$ iC$_{4}$H$_{10}$ was proposed.